 Clinical education experiences for undergraduate students have always been an important aspect of the Athletic Training major at Ithaca College.
 These experiences help assure that students are able to practice and apply skills and proficiencies taught in the classroom.
 Clinical experiences begin with on-campus assignments during each student’s sophomore year.
 There are five 1-credit clinical experience courses required as well as two, 4-credit internship courses (AT Majors, click here for OEL Petition Form).
-Locally based clinical rotations for each athletic training student occur at Ithaca College, Cornell University, orthopedic surgery offices, and a nearby hospital-based medical center where an ATC is contracted to provide care for high school athletes.
+Locally based clinical rotations for each athletic training student occur at Ithaca College, Cornell University, Cayuga Medical Center, local orthopedic surgery offices, and a nearby hospital-based medical center where numerous ATCs are contracted to provide care for high school athletes.
 Obviously, the majority of clinical education occurs on campus working directly with the highly competitive and accomplished Bombers Athletics Program, winners of 15 Division III National Championships.
 Our students have also gained clinical experiences during the summer with professional sports teams, Olympic Training Centers, universities and colleges, various sports camps, sports medicine clinics, and other facilities where physically active patients are treated.